mfornace/nupack-docs-dev/sources/start.md

 4. Install the NUPACK 4 Python module by running the following command in your terminal (type `y` when prompted):

     ```bash
-    conda install -c conda-forge -c ~/Downloads/nupack-4/package nupack jupyterlab matplotlib
+    conda install -c conda-forge -c ~/Downloads/nupack-VERSION/package --update-all nupack jupyterlab matplotlib
     ```

-    If you change the path of your download directory, be sure to specify an absolute (not relative) path.
+    Make sure to replace `nupack-VERSION` with the correct folder name (e.g., `nupack-4`).If you change the path of your download directory, be sure to specify an absolute (not relative) path.

-5. Validate your NUPACK 4 installation by running the following commands:
+5. Validate your NUPACK 4 installation by running the following commands (type `y` when prompted):

     ```bash
     conda install pytest